Mark Cameron

 No software development projects are alike.
 Thus, you should carefully consider all aspects of your long-term project to make sure all your project requirements are met within a contract between you and a chosen software development company (choose it wisely, considering all key aspects.
 If you need a hand, check my article on how to choose the best contractor).

 The pricing models mentioned above are applicable to any software development project.
 The case is to choose the one that suits your needs best.
+With evolving trends like Agile, DevOps, cloud-based infrastructures, AI, and blockchain technologies, selecting the right billing model has become more critical.
+It’s important to consider not just traditional factors like project scope and budget but also how modern technologies will impact timelines, team structures, and overall costs.
 Although the Fixed-Price pricing model seems more attractive at first glance, a T&M contract eventually means lower app development costs in most cases.

 If you’re comparing development teams, check out my article on how to select the best company.
 I’m sure it will be helpful.